-To date, the only time Article 5 was invoked by the North Atlantic Council (NAC) was after the 9/11 terrorist attack on the Twin Towers in 2001.
-This is indicative of the transformations that have swept across the international scenario since the end of the Cold War, which led the Alliance to make the adjustments that are mirrored by the Strategic Concept of 2010, which identifies NATO’s three main core tasks: deterrence and defence, crisis management and cooperative security.
+To date, the only case when Article 5 was invoked by the North Atlantic Council (NAC) was after the terrorist attack on the Twin Towers in New York, which took place on 11 September 2001.
+This is indicative of the transformations that have affected the international scene since the end of the Cold War, in response to which the Alliance has undertaken a profound adaptation process that is still ongoing, which meets the need to interpret and face the strategic scenarios of the contemporary world.

-The NATO’s executive body is the North Atlantic Council (NAC), which may be convened at the level of the Permanent Representatives of Member Countries, of State Ministers (meetings of the Foreign and Defence Ministers are scheduled periodically), and of Heads of State and Government, as recently happened with the latest NATO Leaders’ Summit held in Brussels on July 11-12, 2018 (see below).
-NAC meetings are chaired by the Secretary General, an office that has been held by Norway’s Jens Stoltenberg since October 1, 2014.
+The sole decision-making body of NATO is the North Atlantic Council (NAC), which meets at the level of Member States’ Permanent Representatives, or at the level of Ministers (meetings of Foreign and Defence Ministers are organised regularly), or of Heads of State and Government, as most recently happened in the case of the Madrid Summit on 28-30 June 2022.
+NAC meetings are chaired by the Organisation’s Secretary General, a position held since 1 October 2014 by Norwegian Jens Stoltenberg.

-An adaptation of the NATO Command Structure (NCS) was adopted at the Summit of the Heads of State and Government held in Brussels on July 11-12, 2018 (see below).
-It now also includes a CyberSpace Operations Centre located in Mons (Belgium) and a third Joint Force Command located in Norkfolk, responsible for protecting transatlantic communication lines, as well as a Joint Support and Enabling Command located in Ulm (Germany), designed to favouring the fast movement of troops, equipment and material within Europe.
+An adaptation of the NATO Command Structure (NCS) was adopted in 2018.
+This now also includes a Cyberspace Operations Centre in Mons (Belgium) and a third Joint Force Command, in Norkfolk, designed to protect transatlantic lines of communication, as well as a Joint Support and Enabling Command in Ulm (Germany) to facilitate the fast movement of troops and equipment across Europe.

-Currently NATO counts 29 Member States.
-Italy is one of the 12 Founding Members, together with Belgium, Canada, Denmark, France, Iceland, Luxembourg, the Netherlands, Norway, Portugal, Great Britain and the United States.
-Later, as a result of an enlargement process, the following countries became members of the Alliance:
+NATO currently consists of 31 Member States.
+Italy is one of the 12 founding Members, along with Belgium, Canada, Denmark, France, Iceland, Luxembourg, the Netherlands, Norway, Portugal, Great Britain and the United States.
+The following countries later joined the Alliance:

 1952: Greece and Turkey;